dhruvparmar2310/ReactJS/WebPack/README.md

 Caching is used to store few needed details.
 Which will speed the performance instead of downloading the content again.
 But we there a changes made in that website, than it may lack due to that.

 In caching, there is a concept of `contenthash`.
 It will create an unqiue key at the time of build process.
+If there is any change made in the file, this key automatically changes during build.